esl/MongooseIM/doc/configuration/database-backends-configuration.md

 If muc_light's backend is set to ODBC and there are many rooms created in parallel in your system, there may be some deadlocks due to the `READ_COMMITTED_SNAPSHOT` set to `OFF` by default.
-In this case we recommend to set this database property to `ON`, this will enable row level locking which significantly reduces deadlock chances around muc_light operations.
+In this case we recommend setting this database property to `ON`, this will enable row level locking which significantly reduces deadlock chances around muc_light operations.

 This property can be set by the following `ALTER DATABASE` query: